DistributedObjectProtocol/web/docs/guide/javascript/rpcs.md

 ### Auth

-Dop does not handle authentication because not all architectures needs it.
+Dop does not handle authentication because not all situations needs it.
 But when we have the typical Server-Client architecture most of the time we need to know what client is calling our functions on server.

 When a function is being called remotely the last argument is a Promise instance with an extra property named `node`.
 Which is the node that is calling the function.
 Is the same instance/object that we got using [`createNode`](/api/javascript/createNode).